bartificer/programming-by-stealth/docs/pbs28.md

 ## The CSS Attribute Selectors

-It’s been a long time since we’ve learned a new CSS selector, but now that we’re moving on to HTML forms, there’s a whole class of CSS selector that it would be good to know about – the attribute selectors.
+It’s been a long time since we’ve learned a new CSS selector, but now that we’re moving on to HTML forms, there’s a whole class of CSS selectors that it would be good to know about – the attribute selectors.

 ### Attribute Presence (`[attribute_name]`)